JakeHukari/Sp3arParvus/README.md

 ## Features

 ### Interaction & Input Testing
-*   **Camera Tracking Assistant**: Smoothing-based viewport tracking to automatically focus the camera on nearby targets, simulating player focus.
+*   **Advanced Target Tracking (Aim-Lock)**: Sophisticated viewport tracking to automatically focus the camera on nearby targets, simulating player focus.
+Includes customizable target groups (Head, Torso, Limbs), dampening/smoothing, and Field of View (FOV) limits.
+*   **Target Prioritization**: Prioritize specific players or entire teams.
+Prioritized targets will be locked onto preferentially over other players.
+*   **Blacklist & Visibility Rules**: Configure rules to bypass blacklist priorities if a target is occluded or far away, and optionally target blacklisted players through terrain.
 *   **Input Simulation**: Automated click simulation for testing UI interactions, hitboxes, and event triggers without manual repetition.
 *   **Target Indicators**: Dynamic Indicators on target parts that turn **Red** when focused by the camera tracking system.
 *   **Position-Force**: Instantly move your humanoid in any direction using direction inputs.